mailgun/mailgun.js/README.md

 NOTE: starting from version 3.0 you need to pass FormData (we need this to keep library universal).
 For node.js you can use `form-data` library.

+IMPORTANT: if you are using EU infrastructure, you need to also pass `url: 'https://api.eu.mailgun.net'` together with auth credentials as stated in [Mailgun docs](https://documentation.mailgun.com/en/latest/quickstart-sending.html#send-via-api)

 ### Imports
 Once the package is installed, you can import the library using `import` or `require` approach: